-• Local Lettings Plans
+Local Lettings Plans

 On new build housing schemes there is often a need to ensure that there is a mixed and balanced community.
 This is difficult to achieve if all the allocations are made to people in high need.
 The possibility of adopting a local lettings plan for initial lettings on some new schemes will be considered.
 This means that applicants in the highest band may not be considered first for the new properties and preference may be given to applicants for example with lower need, with a local connection to the village or town where the new scheme is located and/or to applicants who are working.
+Where a local lettings plan is considered, the Council will first ensure that this would not unfairly discriminate against any household

-The Strategic Housing Manager will agree a lettings plan following discussion with the Portfolio Holder for Customer Services and Wellbeing.
+The Housing Services Manager will agree a lettings plan following discussion with the Cabinet Member with responsibility for housing.
 Lettings plans will be consulted on with applicants and published.

-In any situation where a local lettings plan is adopted all properties advertised will clearly show that this is the case and may include some guidelines from the plan for applicants information.
+In any situation where a local lettings plan is adopted all properties advertised will clearly show that this is the case and may include some guidelines from the plan for applicants' information.

-• Vacancies on Rural Exception Sites
+Vacancies on Rural Exception Sites

 From time to time the Council will work with housing associations to provide new affordable housing in rural areas.
 Some of these sites will be 'rural exception' sites, which are sites where planning permission has been granted, as an exception to planning policy, because there is an identified level of housing need.

 The planning conditions on these sites will require that the properties are allocated to housing applicants in the highest need, who have a local connection to the local parish.
 The Council has determined that for a local connection to be established with a parish in Mole Valley the applicant must provide written evidence that:

-- they live in the parish and have done so for the last five years; or - their place of paid employment is in the parish for more than 16 hours per week for the last five years; or - they were born and brought up in the parish for eighteen years, but nowlive elsewhere; or - they have close family, defined as parents, siblings and or adult children, who have lived in the parish as their main place of residence for the last consecutive ten years.
+- they live in the parish and have done so for the last five years; or - their place of paid employment is in the parish for more than 16 hours per week for the last five years; or - they were born and brought up in the parish for eighteen years, but now live elsewhere; or - they have close family, defined as parents, siblings and or adult children, who have lived in the parish as their main place of residence for the last consecutive ten years.